Turmoil of World Economy – A Blessing In Disguise?

 Many years ago, I had predicted the emergence of what I call the ‘spiritual economy,’ which is to evolve from the ashes of our current, purely materialistic economy.
 I perceive the massive decline of our economy and the imminent collapse of the hollow values that uphold it (largely debt-based) as an inevitable step to birth the new, love-based, life-promoting economy where everyone will benefit from generated waves of prosperity, not just a select few.

 We let ourselves be hired for pay and then pay part of what we have earned to a hired organization called the ‘government’ that somehow has assumed the role of dictating how we can and cannot live our lives.
-This government is allowed to use our money to run a Ponzi scheme that accrues a tremendous amount of debt that can never be repaid.
+This government can use our money to run a Ponzi scheme that accrues a tremendous debt that can never be repaid.
 To keep the scam going, the masses are forced by law to pay into it (taxation) without getting much in return, except progressive destruction of the economy, the bankrupting of the housing market, an ever-expanding sickness industry that promises cures but kills more people each year than those who die from all other causes of death combined, and endless wars that have nothing to do with protecting us against an invading enemy, except to provide or secure access to foreign oil, gas, water, and other natural resources that make the most wealthy even wealthier.

 Our planet and its inhabitants are on the brink of extinction.
 What politicians and economists refer to as healthy economic growth is now fiction.
 Huge amounts of fiat money are being moved from one hand to another, from one organization or company to another, from one country to another.
 Still, all this means that someone gets wealthier while another becomes poorer.
 A true health economy benefits everyone, not just a selected few.

-read more :
+Read more :

-Today’s so-called ‘economic growth’ is now largely based on fixing problems.
-For example, the sickness industry is undergoing a massive growth that funnels vast amounts of money into the hands of a few corporate giants while impoverishing those who happen to fall ill.
+Today’s so-called ‘economic growth’ is largely based on fixing problems.
+For example, the sickness industry is undergoing massive growth that funnels vast amounts of money into the hands of a few corporate giants while impoverishing those who happen to fall ill.
 Health insurance premiums go up as more people get sick.
-Drug companies make sure to produce medicines that don’t cure anyone but just suppress the disease’s symptoms for a little while; their continued prosperity depends on a steadily increasing number of repeat customers.
+Drug companies make sure to produce medicines that don’t cure anyone but suppress the disease’s symptoms for a little while; their continued prosperity depends on a steadily increasing number of repeat customers.
 Insurance companies thrive in times of calamities.
-More people sign up for flood and wind insurance after seeing others’ homes being destroyed by floods, hurricanes, and tornadoes.
+More people sign up for flood and wind insurance after seeing others’ homes destroyed by floods, hurricanes, and tornadoes.